 The major non-hazardous wastes generated during the operations of the Group are paper and metal.
-For recyclable materials, education and promotion measures are taken to encourage reduction in material and resource consumption and waste, and any recyclables generated are handled by respective waste management companies.
-In addition to requiring employees of the Group to properly dispose of such wastes, the Group also encourages them to sort wastes before disposal.
+Education and promotion measures are taken to encourage reduction in material and resource consumption and waste production, and any recyclables generated are handled by respective waste management companies.
+In addition to requiring employees of the Group to properly dispose of such recyclable wastes, the Group also encourages them to sort wastes before disposal.
 As part of these efforts, all used paper cartons generated in Singapore are sold to recycling company for recycling.

-The Group has adjusted the target of maintaining its total waste generated intensity (tonnes/employee) to be not more than the baseline year 2022, which was approximately 0.14 tonnes/employee.
+In view of the enhanced waste collection method, the coverage of waste has expanded, leading to an increased waste amount.
+To this end, the Group has renewed its target to maintain its total waste generated intensity (tonnes/employee) to be not more than the baseline year 2023, which was approximately 0.401 tonnes/employee.
 To achieve this target, the Group continues to place great effort in educating its employees on the importance of reducing waste production and has adopted the following waste reduction measures:

-- use duplex printing, recycle papers and use electronic means to reduce paper usage; - print or photocopy only the pages needed; - reuse office stationaries, such as envelopes and folders; - encourage employees to recycle equipment such as computers and communication devices; and - utilise electronic means for office daily communication.
+- Use duplex printing, recycle papers, and use electronic means to reduce paper usage; - Print or photocopy only the pages needed; - Reuse office stationaries, such as envelopes and folders; - Encourage employees to recycle equipment such as computers and communication devices; and - Utilise electronic means for office daily communication.

-Due to the decline in sales and demand for packaging, the total waste generated intensity (tonnes/employee) has decreased by approximately 7.14% from approximately 0.14 in 2022 to approximately 0.13 in 2023.
+Due to the rise in project numbers and business activities, the total waste generated intensity (tonnes/employee) has increased by approximately 27.50% from approximately 0.401 in 2023 to approximately 0.51 in 2024.
 The Group is making progress towards achieving its set target.